-- 1. Students will increase their knowledge of the Criminal Justice System. - 2.
+- 1. Students will recognize and define criminal justice processes, terminology, and history. - 2.
 Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
-Students will develop and understanding of various approaches to addressing crime. - Students will be able to identify primary branches of the Criminal Justice System and their respective roles.
+Students will develop and understanding of various approaches to addressing crime. - 4.
+Students will be able to identify primary branches of the Criminal Justice System and their respective role